-The Sunshine State is a great all-year-round destination that has an array of unique things to do.
-With 2172 km (1350 miles) of gorgeous coastline, Florida is dotted with stunning coastal towns all along its Gulf and Atlantic Coasts.
+The Sunshine State is a great all-year-round destination with many unique things to do.
+With 2172 km (1350 miles) of gorgeous coastline, Florida has stunning coastal towns all along its Gulf and Atlantic Coasts.

 Coastal towns in Florida are filled with charm, picturesque beaches and crystal clear waters.
 These towns stretch all the way from the Florida Keys archipelago in the south, down to the state’s border with Georgia.

 Whether you’re looking to escape to a town with a rich history like Fort Myers, or somewhere with more beachside charm like Seaside, you will definitely find it all in Florida.

 Keep reading to discover 13 of the most beautiful coastal towns in Florida.
 Hopefully, after reading this, you’ll be inspired to pack your bags and explore the stunning Sunshine State.

 Things to Book in Florida Before You Leave Home

 Few things are more frustrating on vacation than missing out on that amazing hotel or tour because it is sold out.
 Here are my top things to book in Florida before your vacation.

 🐊 Most Popular Tours in Florida: